bekk/bekk-christmas/post/talks/how-to-improve-your-digital-presentations-pt-2.md

 ## Something else?

-A big thank you to everyone that gave these neat tips and tricks on digital presentations 💖 I'm sure that there is a lot more tips still out there.
+A big thank you to everyone that gave away these neat tips and tricks on digital presentations 💖 I'm sure that there is a lot more tips still out there.
 Please let me know on Twitter if anything comes to mind --> [@nicolai_a_hagen](https://twitter.com/nicolai_a_hagen).